 - Pawing at the mouth or eating gingerly

 Anesthetic dental cleanings are scarier sounding than they are.
-Your dog gets a thorough scaling above and below the gum line, dental X-rays to catch hidden disease, and extractions if needed.
+Your dog gets a thorough scaling above and below the gum line, dental X-rays to catch hidden problems, and extractions if needed.
 Most adult dogs need one every 1-3 years depending on their daily home care.

 The Realistic Daily Routine